 Thanksgiving is over, and we all know what that means; time to put the Christmas lights up.

 I have a love-hate relationship with Christmas.
-The pretty decorations, the Christmas cookies, Christmas parades, and the nostalgic, whimsical feeling.
+The pretty decorations, the Christmas cookies, the Christmas parades, and the nostalgic, whimsical feeling.
 It’s beautiful.

 But the “hate” part of the relationship comes in when I start feeling the commercialism.
 The push to buy everything for everybody.
 The tantalizing displays at the store, designed to get our kids begging for the colorful toy inside, wearing us down until we finally get it.